AthenZ/athenz/clients/go/zpe/README.md

 # ZPE Go library

-Yahoo!
-Japan wrote an authorization library called [AthenZ/athenz-authorizer](https://github.com/AthenZ/athenz-authorizer);
+[LY Corporation](https://www.lycorp.co.jp/en/) wrote an authorization library called [AthenZ/athenz-authorizer](https://github.com/AthenZ/athenz-authorizer);
 therefore, no competing implementation has been written in this repo.

 Please see its documentation and examples for more detailed information and in general you'll need to: